Growing with Rainbow Trugs

 Potatoes have become one of the UK's most farmed crops and always a firm favourite for those of you who like to grow your own.
 Normally potatoes require a lot of space and would put many gardeners off growing them.
 Let us introduce you to an exciting and easier way to grow them with the help of Rainbow Trugs.

-- When you have drilled holes in your trug fill the bottom with approx 10cm of multi-purpose compost.
+- When you have drilled holes in your trug fill the bottom with approx 10cm of peat free multi-purpose compost.